rostools/cog-flow-intro/README.md

 ## Description

 This is an introductory course on team-based collaboration with Git and GitHub.
-Reproducibility and open scientific practices are increasingly being requested or required of scientists and researchers, but training on these practices has not kept pace.
-This course intends to help bridge that gap and covers the fundamentals and workflow of data analysis in R.
+In line with other [rostools](https://github.com/rostools) courses, Git for Collaborative Teams is designed with reproducibility and open scientific practices in mind.
+These practises are increasingly being requested or required of scientists and researchers, but training on these practices has not kept pace.
+This course intends to help bridge that gap and covers the fundamentals and workflow of working with Git and GitHub in a collaborative team setting.

 This repository contains the lesson, lecture, and assignment material for the course, including the website source files and other associated